launchdarkly/php-server-sdk-redis-phpredis/README.md

 This library provides a Redis-backed data source for the [LaunchDarkly PHP SDK](https://github.com/launchdarkly/php-server-sdk), replacing the default behavior of querying the LaunchDarkly service endpoints.
 The underlying Redis client implementation is the [`phpredis`](https://github.com/phpredis/phpredis) extension.
 If you want to use the Predis package instead, see https://github.com/launchdarkly/php-server-sdk-redis-predis.

-The minimum version of the LaunchDarkly PHP SDK for use with this library is 4.0.0.
-In earlier versions of the SDK, the Redis integrations were bundled in the main SDK package.
+The minimum version of the LaunchDarkly PHP SDK for use with this library is 6.4.0.

-The minimum PHP version is 7.3.
+The minimum PHP version is 8.1.

 For more information, see [our SDK documentation](https://docs.launchdarkly.com/sdk/features/storing-data).